Cooperating to tackle plastic pollution

 Ancient seafloor creature grew like modern marine invertebrates – study

-The growth and lifespan of Parvancorina minchami, small anchor-shaped animals that lived on the seafloor about 550 million years ago, resemble that of current marine invertebrates like golden shrimp and Baltic clam.
-New research shows that its longevity was about four years, that they could reach close to 20 millimetres in length, and that their pace of growth was similar to that of small recent invertebrate
+New research shows that the growth and lifespan of Parvancorina minchami, small anchor-shaped animals that lived on the seafloor about 550 million years ago, was about four years, that they could reach close to 20 millimetres in length, and that their pace of growth was similar to that of small recent invertebrate.

 Questions about whales, seals, sea lions, or other marine mammals?
 Dr. Andrew Trites is your ‘go-to’ guy.